 I recently released my first iOS & HTML5 game Zombie Holiday.
 Along the way I learned quite a bit and I wanted to share what I learned with anyone else who may be working on their first game.

-1. Take the time you think you’ll spend getting the game ready for release and double it!
+1. Double whatever time you think you’ll need getting the game ready for release!

 - Plan for feature creep.
 Your game will evolve as it is developed and it can turn into a real monster.
 One thing you can do to help to combat this is to define an M.V.P.
 (Minimally Viable Product) and stick to it.
 Don’t allow yourself to re-define what the M.V.P. is without seriously considering the consequences of how it will impact your deadline.